nordeim/SG-Bookkeeper_v2/docs/prompt_to_fix_4.md

 Please do a line by line review of the changes to `scripts/schema.sql` and `scripts/initial_data.sql` using the diff outputs shared in the `project_codebase_updated_files_set-new.md` shared earlier.
 Give me a line by line report on each diff output sections with your assessment.
 Then create a sql patch file to update an existing database to the latest level (v1.0.7).
 Hopefully I don't have to recreate a database in use already.

 So I need your detailed and thorough review and assessment report on the database changes as well as a schema patch file in sql. make sure you think carefully, double check and validate to not miss any intended changes in the patch sql file within ```sql and ``` tags.

+---
+please generate a *complete* updated *replacement* file for `app/services/business_services.py`.
+I repeat , I want full replacement file without any placeholders that I need to manually edit.
+Use line by line diff with the previous version of the file to double check and confirm that each change is correct and valid and that no original feautures or functions are accidentally omitted.
+So do a very careful comparison of the newly generated versus the original to justify and validate the changes.